 The main reasons restaurants may want their staff to have TIPS certification include the following:

 - Legal Compliance: TIPS certification is often required by law for individuals who serve alcohol in certain states.
-By having TIPS-certified staff, restaurants can ensure that they comply with state laws and regulations.
+By having TIPS-certified staff, restaurants can ensure they comply with state laws and regulations.

 - Risk Management: TIPS certification provides training on how to recognize and prevent intoxication, underage drinking, and drunk driving, reducing the risk of liability for the restaurant.